How to Fix: Spring Boot: Unable to start EmbeddedWebApplicationContext due to missing EmbeddedServletContainerFactory bean

 📋 Table of Contents

-The 'Unable to start EmbeddedWebApplicationContext due to missing EmbeddedServletContainerFactory bean' error occurs when the Spring Boot application fails to create an embedded servlet container, which is necessary for web applications.
-This issue can be caused by a variety of factors, including outdated or incompatible dependencies.
+The error 'Unable to start EmbeddedWebApplicationContext due to missing EmbeddedServletContainerFactory bean' occurs when the Spring Boot application is unable to create an embedded servlet container, which is required for web applications.
+This issue affects developers who are new to Spring and are following the official guides from the Spring website.

 🔍 Why This Happens

-- Step 1: Add the following configuration to your application.properties or application.yml file:
+- Step 2: Step 2: Configure the embedded servlet container by adding the following configuration to the application.properties or application.yml file: spring.servlet.container.type=org.springframework.web.servlet.support.SpringServletContainer

 🛠️ Related Fixes